 - Nonstick cooking spray

 - 6 ounces flake style imitation crab meat, torn into bite-sized pieces

 - Place pizza stone in oven and preheat oven to 400 degrees F.

 - Meanwhile, in microwave-safe bowl, microwave cream cheese on high in 10 second intervals until it is just soft enough to stir.
 Add garlic and Worcestershire sauce to cream cheese and stir until well combined.

 - Remove from oven.
 Spread crust evenly with cream cheese mixture.
 Arrange mozzarella and crab evenly over pizza.
-Return to oven and bake 4 to 5 minutes longer or until mozzarella is melted and bottom of crust is golden brown.
+Return to oven and bake 8 minutes longer or until mozzarella is melted and bottom of crust is golden brown.